jedamus/vim-python/README.md

 You have to decide if you use install2.sh OR install3.sh

 This depends on which command vim uses to execute a python script.
-On my Ubuntu 16.04 LTS it is py3file (so use ./install3.sh) On my Mac it is pyfile (so use ./install2.sh).
+On my Ubuntu 16.04 LTS it is "py3file" (so use ./install3.sh) On my Mac it is "pyfile" (so use ./install2.sh).